AMLResearchProject/all-detection-system-2019/Augmentation/V1/README.md

 - Requires PIP3
 - Jupyter Notebook (Optional)

+&nbsp;

-# Installation
+# Setup

-Below is a guide on how to install the augmentation program on your device, as mentioned above the program has been tested with Ubuntu 18.04 & 16.04, but may work on other versions of Linux and possibly Windows.
+Below is a guide on how to setup the augmentation program on your device, as mentioned above the program has been tested with Ubuntu 18.04 & 16.04, but may work on other versions of Linux and possibly Windows.

+&nbsp;

 ## Clone the repository

-First of all you should clone the [AML/ALL Detection System](https://github.com/AMLResearchProject/AML-ALL-Detection-System/ "AML/ALL Detection System") repo to your device.
+First of all you should clone the [AML & ALL Detection System](https://github.com/AMLResearchProject/AML-ALL-Detection-System/ "AML & ALL Detection System") repo to your device.
 To do this can you navigate to the location you want to download to on your device using terminal (cd Your/Download/Location), and then use the following command:

 ```
   $ git clone https://github.com/AMLResearchProject/AML-ALL-Detection-System.git